gadmm/lyx-unstable/README.md

 * Improved default parameters and shortcuts, more beginner-friendly.
 * Open hyperlinks in application from the contextual menu in a secure way.
   (#9906)
+* Add visibility and revocability to the new “needauth” feature, according to recommended practices in secure usability.

 ## Minor bug fixes